rmccawl/Volumio2/README.md

 To make development more confortable, a samba server is installed.
 This way the /volumio folder is accessible (and editable) via Network.
 Just mount it on your dev workstation and it will be available as local filesystem.
 Testing on PI is strongly suggested.

-Please take a look at the [Developer Info and Guidelines](https://github.com/volumio/Volumio2/wiki/Setting-Up-a-Dev-Environment)

 ## Development tasks and milestones